LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 22. **Contribution promises in writing:** To comply with MO Rev Stat § 347.099 (2019), all contributions listed above shall be detailed in this Article to be signed by all founding members, and any future operating budgets requiring contributions from members, assuming they have been properly ratified as per this Operating Agreement, shall be codified into this Article, but shall also be presented to all affected members to be signed.

 ### **Article VII: Private Elements and Land Allocation**
-1. The LLC shall allocate land to each member, for their private use.
+1. **Land Allocation to Members:** The LLC shall allocate land to each member, for their private use.
 This land and any developments on it shall be considered a private element.
-2. Class A members (founding members with a share size greater than the "land threshold" percent of ownership interest defined elsewhere in this Operating Agreement, shall have the right to select which land is allocated to them, with disputes being resolved via a bidding process.
+2. **Land Selection and Allocation to Class A Members:** Class A members (founding members with an allocated land size greater than the "residency threshold" defined elsewhere in this Operating Agreement) shall have the right to select which land is allocated to them, with disputes being resolved via a bidding process.
+3. **Land Allocation to Class B Members:** Class B members shall be given usage rights to the land that is already allocated to the share that they purchased, and must also have an allocated land size greater than the "residency threshold" defined elsewhere in this Operating Agreement.
+4. **Residency Threshold and Class C Members:** The residency threshold for using land allocated to a share is 3 acres.
+Any member whose membership interest is allocated an area of land that is less than 3 acres, shall not receive the rights to live on or occupy the land, and shall be considered a Class C member, with all associated benefits and obligations as described elsewhere in this Operating Agreement.
-3. The board of managers has the final say in the planning of common elements, before allowing the remaining land to be claimed as private elements, with any remaining land reserved for Class C investors who gain access and residency rights, or to be allocated to future members as per the partial share sale obligation and sale of excess ownership interest described elsewhere in this Operating Agreement.
+5. **Planning of Land Allocation:** The board of managers has the final say in the planning of common elements, before allowing the remaining land to be claimed as private elements, with any remaining land reserved for Class C investors who gain access and residency rights via a purchase of additional membership interest or as otherwise provided for in this Operating Agreement, or to be allocated to future members as per the partial share sale obligation and sale of excess ownership interest described elsewhere in this Operating Agreement.
-4. Members may use this land, referred to as a "Homestead Area," for the following approved activities, in line with the goals of the members' private club organization: Hunting, fishing, all manner of farming including crops and livestock, recreational activities, construction of home and farm infrastructure, "off-grid living," raising a family, home education, or any other activity that is in line with the goals and values of the LLC and the members' private club organization.
+6. **Members' Land Use:** Members may use this land, referred to as a "Homestead Area," for the following approved activities, in line with the goals of the members' private membership association: Hunting, fishing, all manner of farming including crops and livestock, recreational activities, construction of home and farm infrastructure, "off-grid living," raising a family, home education, or any other activity that is in line with the goals and values of the LLC and the members' private membership association.
-5. Above activities and any other activities may be restricted as elaborated upon in the "Land Use Regulations" article of this Operating Agreement.
+7. **Restriction of Land Use:** Above activities and any other activities may be restricted as elaborated upon in the "Land Use Regulations" article of this Operating Agreement.
-6. The LLC may formally lease the land to each member, or allocate the land solely by the terms of this Operating Agreement, at the discretion of the Board of Managers depending on which solution results in the highest degree of legal compliance, with the provision that it shall not create income tax liability for members, and it shall not cause the LLC to violate Mo.
+8. **Land Lease vs Allocation via Operating Agreement:** The LLC may formally lease the land to each member, or allocate the land solely by the terms of this Operating Agreement, at the discretion of the Board of Managers depending on which solution results in the highest degree of legal compliance, with the provision that it shall not create income tax liability for members, and it shall not cause the LLC to violate Mo.
 Rev. Stat. §§ 350.010 to 350.040.
-7. Land allocation or access to allocated land may be revoked as part of disciplinary actions taken against the member by the board of managers for serious violations of any part of this Operating Agreement.
+9. **Revocation of Land Usage Rights:** Land allocation or access to allocated land may be revoked as part of disciplinary actions taken against the member by the board of managers for serious violations of any part of this Operating Agreement.
-8. All members of the LLC hereby waive their right to obtain or attempt to obtain a title deed or other ownership document for any portion of the LLC's land, including that leased to them or that for which they have usage or residency rights, via any legal means such as adverse possession, "squatter's law," etc. Violating this clause may result in a large fine, expulsion from the LLC, expulsion from the land, and civil penalties.
+10. **Waiver of Adverse Possession Rights:** All members of the LLC hereby waive their right to obtain or attempt to obtain a title deed or other ownership document for any portion of the LLC's land, including that leased to them or that for which they have usage or residency rights, via any legal means such as adverse possession, "squatter's law," etc. Violating this clause may result in a large fine, expulsion from the LLC, expulsion from the land, and civil penalties.
-9. **Zoning Change Contingency:** In the case that the local or county authorities change the zoning classification to include the LLC's property in a district that prohibits the construction of multiple residences on a single parcel, the LLC shall subdivide the land into parcels corresponding to each owner's lot, but shall continue to maintain ownership of all individually titled parcels, thus maintaining the smooth functioning of the community and of the LLC.
+11. **Zoning Change Contingency:** In the case that the local or county authorities change the zoning classification to include the LLC's property in a district that prohibits the construction of multiple residences on a single parcel, the LLC shall subdivide the land into parcels corresponding to each owner's lot, but shall continue to maintain ownership of all individually titled parcels, thus maintaining the smooth functioning of the community and of the LLC.
-10. **Liability of Private Elements:** Members are fully liable for anything that happens on LLC-owned land that is allocated or leased to the member, and shall not hold the LLC liable.
+12. **Liability of Private Elements:** Members are fully liable for anything that happens on LLC-owned land that is allocated or leased to the member, and shall not hold the LLC liable.
 This includes injuries, theft, and any other event that may cause a financial or criminal liability.
-11. **Ownership of Private Infrastructure:** Infrastructure or other physical assets funded by a member that is located on LLC-owned land that is leased or allocated to a member, is owned by that member, and not by the LLC nor its other members.
+13. **Ownership of Private Infrastructure:** Infrastructure or other physical assets funded by a member that is located on LLC-owned land that is leased or allocated to a member, is owned by that member, and not by the LLC nor its other members.
 The LLC encourages members to keep records of their private development expenditures in case the need should arise in the future for the member to use such records for his reference.

 ### **Article VIII: Land Use Regulations**
 1. The LLC shall implement and enforce a set of land use regulations, functioning as an HOA, to maintain an enjoyable and harmonious environment.